 Carolina believes that a willing spirit is the catalyst and promoter of healthy change and growth.
 Carolina is passionate about empowering lives of individuals and families.
 She works relentlessly to help her clients develop their unique talents and passions all while encouraging them to set and reach goals that empower them to become the best versions of self they can be.
 She believes that our respective adversities may be utilized to our advantage to help strengthen our personal resiliency and adaptability to future challenges.
 She is sure that within our adversities is the landing strip for our greatest breakthroughs.

 Carolina's experience, particularly with adults, has included addressing issues of marital and premarital education, conflict resolution, substance use, trauma, anxiety, adjustment and depressive disorders.
-Carolina is in pursuit of her Doctoral Degree in Education in Community Care and Counseling, specializing in Marriage and Family counseling.
+Carolina is in pursuit of her Masters of Divinity, specializing in Christian Apologetics.